JSS95/numpy-cython-example/README.md

 This example covers:

 * src-layout with Cython.
-* Using Cython to write functions operating on Numpy.
 * CI for automated unit testing.
-* Using `setup.py` as a build script with `setuptools`, while keeping package metadata in `pyproject.toml`.
 * Using `cibuildwheel` to generate pre-built distributions for different platforms.
 * Publishing the distribution to PyPI using `twine` in Github Action.